Correlation Functions Involving Dirac Fields from Homotopy Algebras I: The Free Theory: Conclusions and discussion

 where

 For a scalar field $\varphi (x)$, $\Phi$ is given by

 For a Dirac field $\Psi (x)$, $\Phi$ is given by

-This is the main result of this paper.
-We speculate that this formula for correlation functions can be extended to gauge theories including string field theories.
+We speculate that this formula for correlation functions can be extended to gauge theories including string field theories and it takes the same form in terms of $\Phi$ with different choices for the vector space $\mathcal{H}$.
 We proved that correlation functions from our formula satisfy the Schwinger-Dyson equations in the free theory.
-The proof for interacting theories will be presented in~\cite{Konosu:2023}.
+The proof for interacting theories is presented in Ref.~\cite{Konosu:2023rkm}.

-An important ingredient in the quantum theory is the operator ${\bf U}$.
-We should be able to determine the precise definition of ${\bf U}$ by scrutinizing the relation to the Batalin-Vilkovisky formalism.
-Within the framework of homotopy algebras, the operator ${\bf U}$ should be determined by gauge invariance in the quantum theory.
-While it is elusive to determine ${\bf U}$ by either of these methods, we determined the precise form of ${\bf U}$ by requiring that correlation functions should satisfy the Schwinger-Dyson equations.
-This can be used for the free theory and for theories without gauge symmetries, as we actually did.
-We find that our approach is practically useful in convincing ourselves that the definition of ${\bf U}$ is correct.